-The diskStore element is optional.
-It must be configured if you have overflowToDisk or diskPersistent enabled for any cache.
-If it is not configured, a warning will be issues and java.io.tmpdir will be used.
+Configure it if you have overflowToDisk or diskPersistent enabled for any cache.

+If it is not configured, and a cache is created which requires a disk store, a warning will be issued and java.io.tmpdir will automatically be used.